Date: October 5th, 2014

 As mentioned earlier, falls are the leading cause of traumatic mortality in this age group.
 Older adults who are admitted to the hospital after a fall (the sickest subset) will be readmitted to the hospital within one-year in 44% of cases and 33% will die within one-year.

-Article: Carpenter CR, Avidan MS, Wildes T, et al. Predicting Geriatric Falls Following an Episode of Emergency Department Care: A Systematic Review, Acad Emerg Med 2014
+Reference: Carpenter CR, Avidan MS, Wildes T, et al. Predicting Geriatric Falls Following an Episode of Emergency Department Care: A Systematic Review, Acad Emerg Med 2014

 - Population: Original prognostic research describing community-dwelling, non-critically ill geriatric adults after an episode of emergency department care.